 It is therefore essential to assess alternative pathways to drive superconductivity in bilayer nickelates.
 Here we investigate the impact of epitaxial strain as well as electrostatic doping exploiting interface polarity.
 To this end, we explore the structural and electronic properties of La$_3$Ni$_2$O$_{7}$ on LaAlO$_3$(001) (LAO) and SrTiO$_3$(001) (STO) by using density functional theory including a Coulomb repulsion term, treating the interface explicitly.
 We identify the fundamental differences between hydrostatic pressure and biaxial strain, and show that they probe orthogonal domains in crystal geometry and Ni~$3d$ orbital occupation.
 For La$_3$Ni$_2$O$_{7}$/LAO(001), compressive strain results in the unconventional occupation of the antibonding Ni~$3d_{z^2}$ states, which we find to be further promoted by electron doping across the interface.
 In sharp contrast, no charge transfer is observed for La$_3$Ni$_2$O$_{7}$/STO(001).
 The Fermi energy is located in the substrate band gap in both systems, such that the active states arise exclusively from the Ni~$e_g$ orbitals.
-Counter-intuitively, we find that tensile epitaxial strain in La$_3$Ni$_2$O$_7$/STO(001) renders a Fermi surface topology comparable to bulk La$_3$Ni$_2$O$_{7}$ under external pressure, characterized by the emergence of a Ni~$3d_{z^2}$ hole pocket.
+Counter-intuitively, we find that tensile strain in La$_3$Ni$_2$O$_7$/STO(001) renders a Fermi surface topology comparable to bulk La$_3$Ni$_2$O$_{7}$ under pressure, characterized by the emergence of a Ni~$3d_{z^2}$ hole pocket.
 Simultaneously, the octahedral rotations are preserved.
-These findings suggest bilayer nickelates subject to tensile strain as an interesting platform to gain deeper insights into the pairing mechanism and as potential candidate to engineer superconductivity at ambient pressure.
+The concomitant enhancement of the dynamical spin susceptibility exceeds even the strong effects of pressure and suggests particularly bilayer nickelates under tensile strain as interesting platform to gain deeper insights into the pairing mechanism and as potential candidate for superconductivity at ambient pressure.